yuanqing/ttt/README.md

 bar       baz       qux
 ```

-In our [example](https://github.com/yuanqing/ttt/tree/master/example), there are three tests.
+In our [toy example](https://github.com/yuanqing/ttt/tree/master/example), there are three tests.
 Each test works like so:

 1. The input file is fed to the program via `stdin`.
-2. The actual (via `stdout`) and expected outputs are compared; the test passes if and only if the two are *exactly the same*.
+2. The actual output (via `stdout`) is compared with the expected output file; the test passes if and only if the two are *exactly the same*.

 To run the tests, simply do:

 ```
 $ gcc hello.c && ttt -- ./a.out
 TAP version 13
+1..3
 ok 1 - bar
 not ok 2 - baz
   ---